Tax Talk: Are you subject to FIF rules? If so, changes are coming…

 It’s the 25-year anniversary of our Staples Rodway New Zealand network.
-Today we look back on our history and the moment of serendipity that led to what one partner describes as “the strangest bit of due diligence” he’s ever been involved in.
+Today we look back on our history and the moment of serendipity that led to what one director describes as “the strangest bit of due diligence” he’s ever been involved in.

 Time to read: 6 mins